gazebosim/docs/tools/branch_comparisons.md

 These links take to comparisons between branches.

+If a cell in the table is `-`, this means that the two Ignition releases use the same version of this Ignition library.
+So, for example, `ign-cmake` has a `-` for B ➡️  C because Blueprint and Citadel use `ign-cmake2`.

 When it says "There isn’t anything to compare," this means no pull requests need to be forward-ported.